Entanglement and optimization within autoregressive neural quantum states: Architectures Methods

 \subsection{Methodology}

 Our ensemble of wavefunctions is constructed by drawing the weights and biases of the neural networks from a Gaussian distribution of zero mean and fixed width $\sigma$, i.e. $\mathcal{N}(0,\sigma^2)$.
 Unless otherwise specified, every calculation of an average quantity for our random wavefunctions goes as follows: \begin{enumerate} \item Select desired NQS architecture: RNN vs. ATF. \item Select hyperparameters: \begin{itemize} \item Complex vs. Positive wavefunction \item Activation functions: RNN $\rightarrow f$, $g$; ATF $\rightarrow \mathcal{A}$, $f_{\text{FL}}$, $g$; \item RNN: ($d_h$, $\sigma$); ATF: ($d_\text{emb}, \sigma$) \end{itemize} \item Draw network weights from $\mathcal{N}(0,\sigma^2)$ \item Calculate desired properties of resulting random state using direct Monte Carlo sampling of the autoregressive model~\cite{NealAutoregSampling1992,WuSolvingtatMechAutoreg2019,MohamedRNN2020}.
-When the model is not autoregressive, e.g., when $g(\boldsymbol{r})=\mathbb{1}(\boldsymbol{r})$ for the RNN, Markov chain Monte Carlo (MCMC) is used instead for sample generation. \item Repeat steps 3-4 for $N_\text{init}$ random wavefunctions, and calculate averages for the relevant quantities (e.g., entanglement entropy) over the wavefunction ensemble. \item Repeat steps 1-5 for all desired hyperparameter combinations. \end{enumerate}
+When the model is not autoregressive, e.g., when $g(\boldsymbol{r})=\mathbb{1}(\boldsymbol{r})$ for the RNN, Markov chain Monte Carlo (MCMC) is used instead for sample generation. \item Repeat steps 3-4 for $N_\text{init}$ random wavefunctions, and calculate averages for the relevant quantities (e.g., entanglement entropy) over the wavefunction ensemble. \item Repeat steps 1-5 for all desired hyperparameter combinations. \end{enumerate} We focus on random Gaussian ensembles because Gaussian initialization is common in machine learning \cite{GaussianEnsembles_2015,GaussianEnsembles_2016}, and as a result, has also been widely used by the NQS community \cite{XQSunEntanglement2022}.